Jose Alberto Pujols Alcántara

 Pujols hit his 400th career home run on August 26, 2010, off Jordan Zimmermann.
 He became the 47th major leaguer to reach that figure and the third-youngest after Alex Rodriguez and Ken Griffey Jr. In June 2011, Pujols hit game-winning, game-ending, extra-inning homers in consecutive games; no major leaguer had done that since Albert Belle in 1995 and no National Leaguer since Ron Santo in 1966.
 However, he finished the season with the worst offensive numbers of his career: a .299 batting average (his first time under .300), 37 homers and 99 RBI (his first time below 100).
 For all that, he was still one of the top offensive forces in the major leagues.

 Shortly after the 2011 World Series, Pujols became a free agent.
 The Cardinals wanted to retain his services, but they were far from the only serious suitors, and had to drop out of the bidding when they were reluctant to go over $200 million or 9 years.
-On December 8th, the Los Angeles Angels of Anaheim announced they had won the sweepstakes, signing Albert to a 10-year contract worth $254 million - the second largest contract of all time after Alex Rodriguez's extension signed after the 2008 season.
-The signing immediately led to speculation in Southern California that the Angels would dump various players or move them to other positions in order to accommodate Pujols' salary and need to play either DH or first base.
+On December 8th, the Los Angeles Angels of Anaheim announced they had won the sweepstakes, signing Albert to a 10-year contract worth $254 million - the second largest contract of all time after Alex Rodriguez's extension signed following the 2008 season.
+The signing immediately led to speculation in southern California that the Angels would dump various players or move them to other positions in order to accommodate Pujols' salary and need to play either DH or first base.
 It was in fact veteran OF Bobby Abreu who paid the price, being released before the end of April, 2012.
 However, it was not because Albert pushed him out, because his performance over his first few weeks in the American League was so poor as to become the talk of Major League Baseball.
 By May 5th, he was hitting only .194 and had yet to homer, and he was being booed at home while the Angels were struggling to a 10-17 record.
 After suffering back-to-back shutouts to the Toronto Blue Jays, manager Mike Scioscia took the rare decision of benching Pujols for that day's game.
 The message seemed to work as in his next game, on May 6th, Pujols finally hit his first AL homer, connecting off the Jays' Drew Hutchison with a man on in the 5th inning to send the Angels to a 4-3 win.
 By the end of July, he had raised his average to .284 and had hit 20 homers; not surprisingly, the Angels were back in the thick of the playoff race.
 On July 31st and August 1st, Albert had back-to-back two homer games against the Angels' main rivals, the Texas Rangers.
-The first day led to a 6-2 win, but in the second, the Rangers managed to storm back from a 10-7 deficit in the 10th inning to prevent Los Angeles from moving within 2 games of the AL West lead.
-On September 23rd, he collected his 100th and 101st RBI in a 4-1 win over the Chicago White Sox, hitting triple digits for the 11th time in 12 seasons in spite of his slow start.
-He finished the year at .285/.343/.516 with 30 homers and 105 RBI in 154 games, very respectable numbers given his slow start.
+The first day's output led to a 6-2 win, but in the second, the Rangers managed to storm back from a 10-7 deficit in the 10th inning to prevent Los Angeles from moving within 2 games of the AL West lead, and their momentum cooled off after that.
+On September 23rd, Albert collected his 100th and 101st RBI in a 4-1 win over the Chicago White Sox, hitting triple digits for the 11th time in 12 seasons in spite of his slow start.
+He finished the year at .285/.343/.516 with 30 homers and 105 RBI in 154 games, very respectable numbers given his slow start, but the Angels finished well out of the postseason picture.
+Pujols hit 50 doubles on the season, becoming the fifth player in major league history with at least three seasons of 50 or more doubles, following Tris Speaker, Paul Waner, Stan Musial and Brian Roberts.

 - 2000 MVP Midwest League Peoria Chiefs